ballerina-attic/grpc-service/README.md

 ## Developing the service

-> If you want to skip the basics, you can download the git repo and directly move to "Testing" section by skipping "Developing" section.
+> If you want to skip the basics, you can download the git repo and directly move to the [Testing](#testing) section by skipping this section.

 ### Create the project structure